coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/Kalkkinen/README.md

 [Original Dataset Website](https://etsin.fairdata.fi/dataset/3cd9e715-03bb-40da-a082-eb8a356de795) | [Additional Dataset Details](https://hpicgs.github.io/multi-temporal-point-cloud-datasets-survey/details/Kalkkinen)

 ## Notes
-  - The point clouds are georeferenced, however, the epochs are not aligned horizontally.
-Actually, if all plots are rendered together, they are evenly spaced with the later epochs being on a common (higher) plane above the earlier epoch point clouds.
-Maybe this offset has been explicitly added (e.g., for visualization purposes)
+  - While the point clouds are georeferenced, the epochs are not aligned horizontally.
+If all plots are rendered together, they are evenly spaced with the later epochs being on a common (higher) plane above the earlier epoch point clouds.
+Maybe this offset has been explicitly added, e.g., for visualization purposes.

 ## Scripts